 A minor in Biology consists of five courses.
-At least three of these courses must be taken in the Department of Biology at Boston University (i.e., CAS BI and/or MET BI).
+At least three of these courses must be taken in the BU Biology Department (or be cross-listed with BI courses in CAS or MET).

 Students must receive a grade of C or higher in all five courses taken toward the minor.